alfredomancho/reuters_topic_classifier/readme.md

 + Temperature scaling & quantile binning ECE: 0.0308, Max Deviation: 0.0919
 + Isotonic regression on test set ECE: 0.0201, Max Deviation: 0.0771

-- The above metrics, especially maximum deviation, varied by about +/- 4-5%.
+- The above metrics, especially maximum deviation, varied by about +/- 4-5% every time the model was retrained.
 Re-run with --seed and larger calibration set to stabilize metrics.

 ## How to Run
 1. **Install dependencies**